 Persistent demand for storage space had reduced the metro's vacancy rate to 3.2% entering 2018.
-This low vacancy rate represented the high water mark for this area's self-storage industry.
-While demand for new storage space has continued to increase, the amount of new development in the last two years had slightly more than doubled that vacancy rate to 7%.
-The unprecedented amount of new construction for this year has again increased the local metro vacancy rate, this time to 11%.
+This low vacancy rate represented the high-water mark for this area's self-storage industry and, indeed, lead the nation.
+While demand for new storage space has continued to increase, the amount of new development that the low vacancy rates inspired more than doubled that vacancy rate to 7% by the end of 2018 and 11% by the end of 2019.
+Last year's construction pause allowed the self-storage demand to catch up a little and bring the metro vacancy average down 9%.

-The result of this increased vacancy has been the decline in the average effective rental rate by 2%, from 1.50/SF to 1.47/SF.
+Recently decreased vacancy has increased the average effective rental rate from \$1.47/SF to \$1.52/SF.